-During the year ended December 31, 2020, more than 15 million authenticated users interacted with our products and solutions at home, at work and at school.
-As of December 31, 2020, we had grown our repository of media assets to over 100 million.
+In the trailing twelve months ending September 30, 2020, we believe our products and solutions engaged over 100 million end users at home, at work, and at school.
+During this period, our customers delivered over 13 billion media streams via our platform to end users in over 150 countries, and more than 15 million authenticated users interacted with our products and solutions.
+As of September 30, 2020, we had grown our repository of media assets to over 100 million.